Window Film Blog

 A photo of a polycarbonate greenhouse

+Can window film be used on polycarbonate surfaces?
 In our FAQ’s it states that ComforTech™ Window Film should not be used on plastic surfaces.
-And earlier this month, I had a customer ask me to elaborate on why it shouldn’t be used on polycarbonate.
-So, I thought I would share with everyone the reasons why.
+Customers often ask us to elaborate on why it shouldn’t be used on polycarbonate.
+So, I thought I would share the reasons why with everyone.

 What is polycarbonate?